plenigo/plenigo.github.io/pages/sdks/php/includes/checkout.md

 echo '<a href="#" onclick="'.$plenigoCheckoutCode.'return false;">Buy this Product</a>';
 ```

-Both of these examples will create a snippet that can be used in a javascript event(such as onclick) and it will start the checkout flow when used in a webpage (html, jsp, gsp, etc) that has the plenigo Javascript SDK included as a script and initialized correctly.
+Both of these examples will create a snippet that can be used in a JavaScript event(such as onclick) and it will start the checkout flow when used in a webpage (html, jsp, gsp, etc) that has the plenigo Javascript SDK included as a script and initialized correctly.

 ### Subscription renewal

-If the product correspond to the subscription renewal, there is a flag in the **Product** object.
+If the product correspond to the subscription renewal, there is a flag in the _Product_ object.
 This way you can create a subscription renewal button in your site easily setting this flag:

 ```php
 // creating a Plenigo-managed product